JAVIERTRIBOGINE/goldenRace/README.md

 <br>
 <h2>INSTALATION: </h2>

-1.- Download project (MASTER AND DEVELOP BRANCHES ARE ALIGNED)
+1.- Download project (MASTER AND DEVELOP BRANCHES ARE ALIGNED): git clone https://github.com/JAVIERTRIBOGINE/goldenRace

 2.- In the root of the project, execute next commands